2022-11-19 08:32 AM

-You can reuse an old washing machine water supply hose if it is in perfect condition, but new hoses are preferable in most cases.
+You can reuse an old washing machine drain hose in perfect condition, but new hoses are usually preferable.

 Warning: if you tighten the hose too far, it is likely to leak.

 Join the water supply hose (ensure it is long enough and never over-stretch it).
-It is best to refer to the manufacturer's instructions to make sure your hose is connected correctly.
+It is best to refer to the manufacturer's instructions to ensure your hose is connected correctly.